rdpate/helpfile/readme.md

     $ ls /path/to/../../another/path/helpfile/another-name.help.en.txt
     /path/to/../../another/path/helpfile/another-name.help.en.txt

-If the sections are still not found, internal sections are searched.
+If the sections are still not found, internal sections are searched (see Internal Help Sections).

 Subtopics